ethan-allavarpu/ethan-allavarpu/README.md

 Hello, my name is Ethan Allavarpu.
-In the autumn, I will pursue a Master of Science in Statistics Data Science at Stanford University.
-Currently, I am a senior undergraduate statistics major at the University of California, Los Angeles who will graduate in June.
+I am pursuing a Master of Science (M.S.) in Statistics Data Science at Stanford University.
+In June 2022, I graduated Summa Cum Laude (4.00 GPA) with a Bachelor of Science (B.S.) in Statistics from the University of California, Los Angeles (UCLA).

 My fields of interest include sports, healthcare, and political science.
+Currently, I am a Data Science Intern with Bridg/Cardlytics.
 My programming skillset includes Python, R, SQL, and Tableau.

-Currently, I hold the following positions:

-- Data Analyst Intern, SCAN Health Plan
-- Programming Assistant, UCLA Library Data Science Center
-- President, Bruin Sports Analytics
+I am always eager to contribute to research and take on internships in the coming months.

 To contact me or learn more, you can try any of the following: